shamika/shamika.github.io/_posts/2014-10-17-Create-Custom-MCollective-Agent-Plugin.md

 /usr/libexec/mcollective/mcollective/agent

-According to the Mcollective documentation the location differs as follows
+According to the Mcollective documentation the location differs as follows <br />

-Red Hat-like OSes - /usr/libexec/mcollective
+Red Hat-like OSes - /usr/libexec/mcollective <br />
-Debian-like OSes - /usr/share/mcollective/plugins
+Debian-like OSes - /usr/share/mcollective/plugins <br />

 Even Though we copied these files manually across all the nodes, in a real cluster this is not practical.
 So we should generally use Puppet or other configuration management to copy the files.